samuelmaddock/electron-browser-shell/packages/electron-chrome-extensions/README.md

 ### Advanced

-Intended for multi-tab browsers with full support for Chrome extension APIs.
+Multi-tab browser with full support for Chrome extension APIs.

 > For a complete example, see the [`electron-browser-shell`](https://github.com/samuelmaddock/electron-browser-shell) project.